open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 #### Provide minimal solutions and code paths

-Instrumentations should have the minimal amount of code necessary to provide useful insights to our users.
+Instrumentation should have the minimal amount of code necessary to provide useful insights to our users.
 It may sound contrary to good engineering practices, but you must avoid adding lots of small methods, classes, and objects when instrumenting a library.

-Though often easier to maintain and reason about; small and well factored code adds overhead to the library you are instrumenting resulting in performance degradation due to unnecessary object allocations, method dispatching, and other performance overhead.
+Though often easier to maintain and reason about; small and well-factored code adds overhead to the library you're instrumenting, resulting in performance degradation due to unnecessary object allocations, method dispatching, and other performance overhead.

-It will also contribute to building large backtraces that makes it more difficult for our end users to understand the essential parts of exception reports application.
-That will in turn likely result in additional filtering logic in the their application to avoid reporting unnecessary stack frames.
+It also contributes to building large backtraces, making it more difficult for our end users to understand the essential parts of exception reports.
+That will likely result in additional filtering logic in their application to avoid reporting unnecessary stack frames.

-In cases when code uses monkey patching, it runs the risk of _adding_ methods that conflict with the internal implementatation of the library and may result in unexpected behavior and bugs.
+In cases when code uses monkey patching, it runs the risk of _adding_ methods that conflict with the internal implementation of the library and may result in unexpected behavior and bugs.

-Avoid instrumenting _every_ method in a library and instead focus on the methods the provide the _most_ insights into what typically causes performance problems for applications, e.g. I/O and network calls.
-The use case for this type of low level granularity fails under the purview of profiling.
+Avoid instrumenting _every_ method in a library and instead focus on the methods that provide the _most_ insights into what typically causes performance problems for applications, e.g. I/O and network calls.
+The use case for this type of low-level granularity falls under the purview of profiling.

 In the near future, [OTel Profiling](https://opentelemetry.io/blog/2024/profiling/) will provide users an even deeper understanding of what is happening in their applications at a more granular level.